At Tito's Handmade Vodka, giving back has always been a core value of the company.

-More than 200 Tito’s team members and their guests gave back to the community of Scottsdale by volunteering at six local organizations and helping our partners in Arizona.
+More than 200 Tito’s team members and their guests gave back to the community of Scottsdale by volunteering at six local organizations in Arizona.
 To shine some light on the beautiful community of Scottsdale, here's a recap of how Team Tito's extended a helping hand.

 Team Tito's worked diligently packaging 2,880 emergency food boxes at St. Mary's Food Bank.
 Each box packed provided 15 meals for families in need, equaling 43,200 meals in total!

 St. Mary's Food Bank is a community-based organization that aims to eliminate hunger through volunteerism and donations.
 The organization serves two-thirds of Arizona by feeding families and individuals in need.

 A group of volunteers with Team Tito's visited the Desert Botanical Garden to spread some love by planting 40 trays of milkweed seeds.
 The milkweeds will be distributed to landowners and schools, and will help boost the monarch population in Scottsdale.

 Volunteers with Team Tito's stopped by the Military Assistance Mission to help organize and store donations for the organizations upcoming events that benefit children of United States Armed Forces families.

 Arizona's Military Assistance Mission provides financial and moral aid to active duty military, veterans, and their families.

 Living in the desert's harsh climate can be challenging when it comes to gardening, so the Tito's team gave an elderly woman's yard some TLC.
 Volunteers transformed her yard by planting sustainable plants that will survive year-round.